THE STORY OF CABEL T-B RECORDING

 as the fastest of Fred's deliverers but is not the same Joey mentioned

-in the "Human Dinosaurs" book series), first mention of "Me and Dee", (later
+in the "Human Dinosaurs" book series), first mention of "Me and Dee",

-(later to become infamous in "Deca 3") The recording begins with
+Calls" (later to become infamous in the recordings of "Deca 3").

-another live broadcast from the mall with Lee and Dino sucking on helium
+The recording begins with another live broadcast from the mall with Lee

-balloons making a new sound to the "Fatrolls" song.
-It drags along
+and Dino sucking on helium balloons making a new sound to the "Fatrolls"

-until Fred appears to advertise his new products, which include the famous
+song.
+It drags along until Fred appears to advertise his new products,

-"coca condom".
-Then back to the radio station with so many "delays"
+which include the famous "coca condom".
+Then back to the radio station

-they had a sponsor "Me and Dee oyster bar".
-Although it is mentioned
+with so many "delays" they had a sponsor: "Me and Dee oyster bar".

-that the broadcast is going to go live at Evergreen with Dirty Devin, this
+Although it is mentioned that the broadcast is going to go live at "Evergreen"

-does not happen.
-Instead we get "Perversion Hour", "The Pervert Zone",
+with Dirty Devin, this does not happen.
+Instead we get "Perversion

 Overall, this recording was very